-The relevance of the organisation in relation to the development in international framework conditions and new actors Present and new challenges to the development obal power res, including Legitimacy/representation Overall effectiveness (as a platform and norm entrepreneur, operatively) What is the main role and potential of the organisation in the international architecture in the light of present and new challenges?
-How are new actors engaged and how can the organisation secure its own relevance in relation to new fora and initiatives?
-What efforts are used in reforming the international system to ensure legitimacy and global representation?
+The relevance of the organisation in relation to the development in international framework conditions and new actors Present and new challenges to the development obal power res, including Legitimacy/representation Overall effectiveness (as a platform and norm entrepreneur, operatively) What is the main role and potential of the organisation in the international architecture in the light of present and new challenges? and potential of the engaged and how eganisation in the ternational secure its own chitecture in the engaged and how can the organisation secure its own the engaged and how can the organisation secure its own to new fora and to new fora and What efforts are used in reforming the international system to ensure legitimacy and global representation?
 Does the organisation contribute to the development of common conceptual and organisational frameworks that enhance the effect of the effort of the international community?
 The relevance and ef fectiven ess of the orga anisation in relatio on to the i international development and humanitarian ag What are the Strengt stay relevant and efficient.
-Objectives for contributions to SDGs and other key development and humanitarian goals or the operational Objective efficience ves for the organisational international community's agreed objective and the developing countries' effective others.
-How well is doing with remanagement learning strate local ownership policies, practices white rds contributing to ectives, including cooperation with the organisation regard to adaptive (deliberate tegy, attention to hip and dynamics, procedures and ich are conducive when needed)? human ing business procedures, resources and financial with the aim of being more.
-What concrete contributions How is t the organisation How is the organisation performing does the organisation s regards focus of ion to objectives for its for the achievement of • adherence to the, ational efficiency, including objectives (norms, the One- e-UN reform response e time, cost awareness, the development, SDGs, ability to respond to humanitarian crisis on the basis of humanitarian principles)?
+Objectives for contributions to SDGs and other key development and humanitarian goals Objectives for contributions objectives for contributions of the contribution of t efficienc ves for the organisational international community's agreed objective and the developing countries' effective others.
+How well is doing with remanagement learning strate local ownership policies, per practices while rds contributing to ectives, including cooperation with the organisation egard to adaptive (deliberate tegy, attention to hip and dynamics, procedures and ich are conducive when needed)? human ing business procedures, resources and financial with the aim of being more.
+What concrete contributions How is t the organisation How is the organisation performing does the organisation s regards focus of in relation to objectives for it for the achievement of • adherence to the, organisational efficiency, including objectives (norms, the One the One-UN reform e time, cost awareness, the development, SDGs, ability to respond to humanitarian crisis on the basis of humanitarian principles)?